viniciusgdoliveira/viniciusgdoliveira/README.md

 # 👋 Hi, I’m Vinícius Guimarães de Oliveira

-I’m a **Software Developer** passionate about building impactful applications and always seeking to expand my expertise.
+I’m a **Software Engineer** passionate about building impactful applications and always seeking to expand my expertise.
 With experience in **web development**, **mobile app development**, and **data science**, I focus on creating robust, user-centered solutions using modern technologies.

 ---